 According to the International Energy Agency’s 2019 Global EV Outlook report, controlled EV charging is well suited to contribute to increased flexibility in power systems by managing charging patterns to coincide with low demand periods.

-In addition to helping balance the grid, the IEA says that installing an EV charger will also enable an EV to be linked to the electric infrastructure.
+In addition to helping balance the grid the IEA say that installing an EV charger will also enable an EV to be linked to the electric infrastructure.
 Most people think installing an EV charger is about enabling electricity to flow from the grid to the car.
 However, Vehicle to Grid (V2G) technology enables electricity to flow from the grid to the car and from the car to the grid, which will allow users and utilities to benefit from the EV’s battery for purposes other than powering the vehicle.

 There are several trials currently underway looking at the effectiveness of combining battery storage from multiple EVs to create what is effectively one giant battery, to deliver V2G benefits on a large scale.
-Many major car manufacturers, including Jaguar Land Rover, Nissan, Volkswagen, and Fiat Chrysler, are involved with V2G research projects and large V2G trials.
+Many major car manufacturers, including Jaguar Land Rover, Nissan, Volkswagen and Fiat Chrysler, are involved with V2G research projects and large V2G trials.
 If successful, these could make electricity grids around the globe more resilient by supplying EV battery power when grid demand is at its peak and by providing a ready source of electricity if there is a power outage.

 The EV as a mobile electricity storage device

-Since most vehicles spend up to 90% of their time parked, the installation of an EV charger will enable users to effectively turn their electric vehicle into a mobile electricity storage device.
-It is a development that could also see customers receiving money, or free energy, in exchange for allowing their EV to be used to provide the grid balancing service.
+Since most vehicles spend up to 90% of their time parked, installation of an EV charger will enable users to effectively turn their electric vehicle into a mobile electricity storage device.
+It is a development which could also see customers receiving money, or free energy, in exchange for allowing their EV to be used to provide the grid balancing service.

 V2G technology is one of the emerging benefits of installing a smart EV charger.
-It is only by connecting to the grid that homes or businesses can be flexible about when they charge their EV, maintaining a balanced grid, and encouraging the growth of renewables for electricity generation.
+It is only by connecting to the grid that homes or businesses can be flexible about when they charge their EV, maintaining a balanced grid and encouraging the growth of renewables for electricity generation.